Japan’s Shinzo Abe visits the hospital again as health concerns intensify

 “He will not be able to dodge questions from the opposition, the press, or his own party forever,” he said.
 “At some point, he will have to come clean and explain why, if he intends to stay, he is in fact still fit to perform the duties of his office during an especially trying time for Japan.”

-Harris, author of “The Iconoclast: Shinzo Abe and the New Japan,” said Abe had taken office in 2012 promising a period of transformation to overcome economic stagnation.
+Harris, author of forthcoming “The Iconoclast: Shinzo Abe and the New Japan,” said Abe had taken office in 2012 promising a period of transformation to overcome economic stagnation.

 But he had been reluctant to use his political capital to grapple with many of the biggest challenges facing Japan, including its shrinking and aging population, its risk-averse corporations and the threat of climate change.